matthew-brett/msc_imaging/assessment_b_full.md

 The ``.nii.gz`` files are the 4D EPI FMRI runs, and the `.tsv` files give full details about all events during the runs.
 You will also find event files for each event named in the corresponding FMRI analysis methods section above (not shown in the listing).
+These files end in `_label-<event_name>.txt`, where `<condition_name>` is the name of the event.
+For the BART task these are `inflate, beforeexplode, cashout, explode`.
+For the SS task these are `gocorrect, stopcorrect, stopincorrect, goincorrect`.

-You'll find the scanning parameters, such as the Time to Repeat (TR) in the files ending in `_bold.json`.
+You'll find the scanning parameters, such as the order of slice acquisition, in the files ending in `_bold.json`.

 ## Your report